 It’s important for all businesses to have a standardized protocol for being able to come to work as COVID-19 continues, but retail may need to take extra precautions because of how often its workers come into contact with customers.

-A backend program like EBI’s Workplace Health and Safety Solutions can take the guesswork out of how to implement a standardized return-to-work protocol.
-This comprehensive solution provides temperature screening, contact tracing, social distancing monitoring, and operations and risk management in accordance with CDC guidelines, all in one platform.
+A backend program like EBI’s Workplace Health & Safety Solution can take the guesswork out of how to implement a standardized return-to-work protocol.
+This comprehensive solution provides temperature screening, contact tracing, social distancing monitoring, and operations and risk management in accordance with CDC guidelines, all in one platform known as the HR Command Center.

 Having a risk mitigation and health screening solution in a complete suite helps optimize employee and customer safety while maintaining business operations.
 You want a program that not only provides easy to follow instructions and guidelines for employees, but also delivers real-time data and information to management.
 This helps retailers operate as seamlessly as possible while maintaining top-tier safety standards to protect employees and customers.